-Agenda Summary: ltem No. Description Action item(s): 1 Welco • • Cynthia Addonizio-Bianco, project manager from Tetra Tech (Tt), facilitated introductions, gave opening remarks providing an overview of the importance of this planning process and thanked participants for supporting the hazard mitigation update.
+Agenda Sumi mary: ltem No. Description Action item(s): • ome and Opening Remarks Meeting started at 9:05 pm Cynthia Addonizio-Bianco, project manager from Tetra Tech (Tt), facilitated introductions, gave opening remarks providing an overview of the importance of this planning process and thanked participants for supporting the hazard mitigation update.
 Jim Lieberum, Director of Warren County Soil and Water Conservation District introduced the County team.
-N/A 2 Proje • Ms. Addonizio-Bianco provided the following information: An overview of hazard mitigation, what it is and how it can provide increase resilience through the development of a FEMA-approved Hazard Mitigation Plan.
+Elizabeth O'Reilly of NYSDHSES indicated that NYSDHSES will provide support as needed throughout the mitigation planning process.
+N/A 2 Proje ct Overview Ms. Addonizio-Bianco provided the following information: An overview of hazard mitigation, what it is and how it can provide increase resilience through the development of a FEMA-approved Hazard Mitigation Plan.
 She also noted the need to track time spent working on the plan outside of meetings through in-kind tracking to provide match for federal funding support for the planning effort.
 An online tracker will be sent out to all plan participants.
 An overview of the phases of the hazard mitigation planning process including description of the project organization: Core Planning Team (CPT) Warren County Emergency Services Warren County Soil and Water Conservation District Tetra Tech Steering Committee (SC) Numerous County Departments, Major Businesses, Outside Agencies, municipal representatives Planning Partnership (PP) All participating municipalities and Steering Committee members.
 FEMA/NYSDHSES Stakeholders Planning Partnership concern Develop mitigation goals and objectives Develop mitigation goals and objectives Develop public and stakeholder outreach Assist with the development of their jurisdictional annex.
-The municipal mitigation team will edit and make changes to the annex as needed and return to Tt.
+Each municipal mitigation team will edit and make changes to the annex as needed and return to Tt.
 Critical facility inventory survey to be distributed by Tt to the County and municipal representatives.